MicrosoftDocs/azure-docs/articles/devtest/offer/change-directory-tenants.md

 ---
-title: Change directory tenants with your individual VSS Azure Subscriptions
+title: Change directory tenants with your individual VSS Azure subscriptions
 description: How-to guide for changing directory tenants with your Azure subscriptions.
 Provides an overview of identity and access management.
 author: j-martens
 ms.author: jmartens